 - Environmental pollutants like Bisphenol A in plastics.

 - Stress – stress uses up many methyl groups so if there are not enough and we have a mutation that stops us creating them we are in trouble.
-If the stress response is using up the methyl groups then this shortage will affect other systems like the brain, thyroid function, fatigue etc. Sometimes the stress response turns off but it doesn’t have enough methylation to turn it off.
+If the stress response is using up the methyl groups then this shortage will affect other systems like the brain, thyroid function, fatigue etc. Sometimes the stress response gets turned on with methylation and there’s not enough methyls to turn it off again.

 - Ageing – methyl groups decline with age.
 So cognitive decline can be greater if we have a decrease of methyl groups.